 When something doesn't work as expected people tend to quickly blame the product rather than the way it is applied.
 However the iron on labels ARE extremely durable and effective.
 We have sold millions over the years and customers keep coming back for more.
 Don't give up on them if they seem disappointing after the first wash – it is purely a question of getting the iron hot enough and as irons differ so much it is difficult to give an exact temperature.
 We would like to stress that MOST PEOPLE DO NOT FIND ANY PROBLEM!

-As most people have no trouble in applying the labels correctly we often get asked how to remove them when clothes need to be passed on.
+We often get asked how to remove them when clothes need to be passed on.
 If the labels have been properly applied then this is difficult if not impossible!
 The best thing to do is to get some blank Iron on labels and iron them over the top.
+See below

 These are really designed for NON-clothing items such as shoes, bags, lunch boxes, beakers, baby bottles, books and stationery.
-However… a lot of customers have told us that they put them on clothing (particularly on care labels) and they withstand going through the washing machine pretty well!
+But, they are so sticky that most of our customers also use them for clothing.

 One thing to watch out for – make sure any surface onto which the label is first stuck is dry and clean.
 Don't pick or peel the label within the first few hours of it being stuck on as this can make it curl at the corners.